vphantom/vpweb/README.md

 <script src="dist/vp-forms.min.js"></script>
 ```

+Notes:

+* Submitting the form ignores subsequent submissions within the next second to help avoid double clicks (from users or `vp-fast`).

+* Ignores the `formaction` attribute on submit buttons.

 ### JSON Encoding

 Activated by `<form method="vp-json">`

 Names with `[]` suffix have that suffix stripped and are accumulated as arrays.
 Without the suffix, only one instance of each name is kept.

-Elements with properties `vpName` and `vpValue` are treated as inputs and their children are not inspected.
+Elements with attribute `vp-widget` and properties `vpName` and `vpValue` are treated as inputs.
 If `vpValue` is a function, it is called to get the value.
 Since we're serializing to JSON, objects and arrays are allowed in addition to scalars.

 ### Response Display

 Available only with JSON forms above, if `<form vp-target="selector">` is specified and found, its content will be replaced with the POST's response.
+With invalid selector or without `vp-target` at all, the page body will be replaced.
 If the result is `<html>`, only the contents of its `<body>` will be used.
-With invalid selector or without `vp-target`, the current page's `<title>` and `<body>` will be replaced with the POST response's.

 ## Editeur